Zhong-Lab-UCSD/PROPERseqTools/README.md

 **Required parameters**
 <pre><code>
--a     |String, Path to read1 fastq file
--b     |String, Path to read2 fastq file
--o     |String, Path to output directory
+-a     |String, Path to read1 fastq file, fastq.gz also supported -b     |String, Path to read2 fastq file, fastq.gz also supported -o     |String, Path to output directory
 -i     |String, Path to bwa index of the target transcriptome -g     |String, Path to transcirpt, gene and gene type dictionary file